h-yung/website-cafe/README.md

 In order of earliest to most recent updates:
 * Dropdown and slide-out menu design (with thanks to some online tutorials for the initial burger menu code without the slide-out effect).
 * Fully responsive, with unique behaviors for desktop vs. mobile around hover effects and the gallery page.
-* Centered the detailed view of new featured products that appears on click.
+* Centered lightbox for the detailed view of new featured products; appears/disappears on click.
 * Reviews carousel: Currently a simple clip-by-container approach.
 Assumes desktop visitors will understand to click/drag with mouse or swipe with touchpad, but may add controllers back in at some point.

 ## Optimizations/ on deck